- Submit the NursingCAS Application by June 15th

 - An unencumbered license as a registered professional nurse (RN) and/or an APRN in the United States, its territories or protectorates.

 - An official Graduate Record Examination (GRE) is required.
-This exam must be taken within the past five years and scores must be received in the Graduate Admissions Office by August 15th.
+This exam must be taken within the past five years and scores must be received by NursingCAS by the June 15th deadline.

 - TOEFL Scores- An official score report from the Test of English as a Foreign Language (TOEFL) is required by any applicant who does not hold US citizenship or permanent residency.
 This test must have been taken within the last two years and scores must be sent directly from the Education Testing Service (www.toefl.org).
 This requirement may be waived at the University’s discretion for the following: